CARTAvis/carta-controller/docs/src/almalinux8_instructions.rst

     sudo dnf -y install epel-release
     sudo dnf -y install carta-backend-beta

-    # Check that the backend can run and matches the major version number of the controller
+    # Check that the backend can run and matches the major version number of the controller.
+    # Please note, we currently install the beta version of carta_backend in a non-standard location.
-    /usr/bin/carta_backend --version
+    /opt/carta-beta/bin/carta_backend --version

 5. Install Nginx